JensvandeWiel/JensvandeWiel/README.md

 # Jens van de Wiel
 Hello! my name is Jens, i'm a junior dev located in the Netherlands

-## What is use/used in my projects:
+## What i use/used in my projects:
 [![using](https://skillicons.dev/icons?i=arduino,css,cpp,docker,git,github,go,laravel,php,powershell,raspberrypi,cloudflare,materialui,mysql,ts,nginx,idea,html,react,rust,scala,tailwind,unity,unreal,vite,vue&perline=12)](https://jens.vandewiel.eu)
 I use more stuff but its not added to skillicons.dev
 ## What i want to learn/planning to use in projects: